-All resident students receive a paper copy of the Loyola University Maryland Community Standards Handbook upon check-in.
-If you need a copy, please see your assistant director, or stop by the central student life office in Seton Court 08B.
+All resident students may receive a paper copy of the Loyola University Maryland Community Standards Handbook upon check-in.
+If you need a copy, please see your Assistant Director, or stop by the central Student Life Office in Seton Court 08B.
+For the mobile friendly version of the Loyola University Maryland Community Standards Handbook click here.

 Student Rights and Responsibilities in the Hearing Process